 Who Do We Speak To?

-Our Five-Year Impact
+Our Six-Year Impact

 PRUDE INC.’s Anti-Racism education presentations offer us all the opportunity to do better!

-About Program Coordinators
+About Program Coordinator

 Jackson’s multicultural exposure enables him to understand the significance of diversity, equity, and inclusion in driving sustainable development within organizations and society, at large.
 He is passionate about creating safe environments for high-performance teams to communicate effectively, nurture collaboration, and embrace change.
 He has been involved with several studies that examined how Strategic Human Resources Management (SHRM) policies and practices impact individual-, organizational-, and societal behavior.